 When did you last experience a satisfying and fulfilling run?
 With busy schedules and hectic work hours, most people do not feel that they have enough time to balance so many activities in a day.
 However, if you want to stay healthy and fit, then a compromise needs to be made.
 You could try shifting things around in your day’s plan, but can you really spare the precious hours of the day?
-What about the night, did it ever come across your mind to go running at night?
+What about the night, did it ever come to your mind to go running at night?
 When the sun goes down, the runners come out!

 With more runners turning towards night runs, you too can explore the benefits, the convenience and the rush associated with it.
 Lace up and get ready to enter a whole new world of running.
 Read on to find out tips for running at night.

 Running At Night – The Commitment

 Now that you have decided to start your journey into the night, you need to make it a commitment.

 Hey, it’s not challenging!

 It’s just like what you would do for a day run or workout, you need to make a night schedule.
 This enables you to start your run and finish before it gets too late in the night.
 Do not compromise your sleep, you should be able to make time for both.